-Think spicy meets Country Music.
-A proliﬁc songwriter, singer, performer, musician, and yes, even a single mother.
-Amy Taylor has rocked the stages with John Conlee, Sammy Kershaw, Chris Young, Jason Michael Carroll, Bomshel, Confederate Railroad, Andy Griggs, Trent Tomlinson and Florida Georgia Line.
-She has sang the duet made famous by Conway Twitty and Loretta Lynn "After The Fire Is Gone" with Daryle Singletary and has been mentioned on the "BIG SHOW" with John Boy & Billy.
-She has also been apart of a Vern Gosdin tribute put on by Mrs. Beverly Gosdin.
+A prolific songwriter, singer, performer, musician, and yes, even a single mother.
+Amy Taylor has rocked the stages with John Conlee, Sammy Kershaw, Chris Young, Jason Michael Carroll, Bomshel, Confederate Railroad, Andy Griggs, Trent Tomlinson, and Florida Georgia Line.
+She has sang the duet made famous by Conway Twitty and Loretta Lynn “After The Fire Is Gone” with Daryle Singletary and has been mentioned on the “BIG SHOW” with John Boy & Billy.
 Amy has launched into the spotlight with a five piece band and a six string in her hand.
 She has been nominated three years in a row for Georgia female artist of the year and was Georgia country artist of the month in April 2010.
 She has recently received a guitar endorsement by CMG guitars.
-Check out this new line by clicking HERE.

 There are two sides to every story, as the old adage goes, and there are certainly two sides to the story of singer‐songwriter Amy Taylor’s leap into country music stardom.
 Amy is on a mission to bypass the tried‐and‐true Music Row approach usually taken on country albums and is instead creating a bold concept album that is essentially two separate albums within one project.

 “I have two different sides of my personality,” she explains.
 “I have a crazy, wild, humorous, outspoken personality, and then I have a depth that only opens up when I am alone or with one other person, and that is captured with this album.
 I really couldn’t do one without the other.”